What is Consumer Brand?

-The business world today is moving at a much faster pace, and rapid changes in competition, demand, technology etc. have made it more critical than ever for consumer brands to be able to respond to changes quickly.
+The business world today is moving at a much faster pace, and rapid changes in competition, demand, technology, etc. have made it more critical than ever for consumer brands to be able to respond to changes quickly.
 But according to a recent McKinsey Survey, organizational agility the ability to quickly react to change and move toward value-creating and value-protecting opportunities is elusive for most.

-With these examples its clear the battle for the billions of consumers on the planet is tougher and while organizations understand the important of becoming leaner and quicker they are not yet there.
+With these examples it’s clear the battle for the billions of consumers on the planet is tougher and while organizations understand the importance of becoming leaner and quicker they are not yet there.
 In the McKinsey survey, when asked where their companies apply agile ways of working, respondents most often pointed to areas that are customer focused such as innovation, customer experience, sales and servicing, and product management.

-The common them to better customer focused operations is accurate data and insights on the consumers.
+The common them to better customer-focused operations is accurate data and insights on the consumers.
 There is so much data out there today so there is no shortage of it but mining it and making it available easily to a wide range of people who need it within the business is still challenging for most.
-And this is what we will cover here – how you can take steps to do just that, deliver actionable data to a wide range of business users to become more agile with better, data driven decisions.
+And this is what we will cover here – how you can take steps to do just that, deliver actionable data to a wide range of business users to become more agile with better, data-driven decisions.

 Step 1 to agility – Think different!

 With 90% of the world’s data created in the last 2 years the world data is growing at a scary pace…there are so many ways now for consumers to share data and information that organizations everywhere need to analyze and deal with textual data.
-With so much data – methods and technologies that were created over 2 years ago are not setup to handle the new world.
+With so much data – methods and technologies that were created over 2 years ago are not set up to handle the new world.
 You need to start thinking differently and walk away from last year’s tools you used like surveys or human experts-based solutions.

 Step 2 to agility – Automation

-With so much information available online and in house, human based solutions, even AI driven systems that rely on IT and experts to setup, are too slow.
-IT and data scientists will just not be able to respond quickly enough to every business data request while in parallel they still need to fine tune and configure a data mining system to respond to competitor and market changes.
+With so much information available online and in house, human-based solutions, even AI-driven systems that rely on IT and experts to set up, are too slow.
+IT and data scientists will just not be able to respond quickly enough to every business data request while in parallel they still need to fine-tune and configure a data mining system to respond to competitor and market changes.
 The key is automation.
 Find the automated data mining systems that can harvest the insights without delays.
 Fortunately, they exist now.

 Step 3 to agility – Personalize

 If you figured out a way to access insights and mine data, you need to keep in mind that generic, one size fits all data is not usable by all.
 Specific roles need specific data.
 A Product Manager needs granular data on the product that he is selling, not on the category or the brand.
 This is why you need data that anyone can slice and dice for their own use.
-Democratization of data is key to distribution of decision making.
+The democratization of data is key to the distribution of decision making.